rokudev/scenegraph-master-sample/Documentation/00-overview.md

 > Before starting this course, watch the [Streaming overview](https://image.roku.com/ZHZscHItMTc2/roku-streaming-overview-v2.mp4) video.
 This provides a high-level overview of how streaming works.

-## How to watch the video lessons

-Each document in this folder has a link to its respective video lesson.

-> You can also watch the video lessons from your TV by installing the [Roku Developers channel](https://my.roku.com/account/add/HL5RPZ) on your Roku device.

 ## How the video lessons work

 Each video lesson is broken down into individual sections that summarize the material being taught, conceptualize the feature being implemented, and demonstrate the completed feature.
 A step-by-step walkthrough of code is also included in the lessons that build the channel UI and implement video ads, subscriptions, and deep linking.

-The code used in these lessons has been packaged into individual channels within a master sample channel that accompanies this  course.
+The code used in these lessons is included in the master sample channel.
 For example, the lesson explaining how to build a GridScreen has an associated GridScreen sample channel that you can download, review the code implementation, and then sideload and test on your Roku device.

-Overall, the master sample channel includes channels for building the screens in the channel UI and implementing the video ads, subscriptions, and deep linking features.
-You can download all the channels used for this course from [Roku's GitHub project](https://github.com/rokudev/scenegraph-master-sample).

 ## What to do after watching a video lesson